CreateSean/craft-starter/README.md

 ## Accessibility

 I aim to ensure default templates pass accessibility tests - except for color contrast as that will need to be taken into account during the design phase.

+## Fragments

+Fragments are a section that is intended for creating reusable content.
+Often you will need a Call To Action that is duplicated around the site.
+In this section you create that Call to Action and then using the **fragments** block in the content builder pull it in to that entry.

+Other uses may include a block with Related Entries, a Slideshow, or photo gallery that gets featured around the site.

+There is one Fragment already added that is a call to action with a button to the Contact page.

 ## Craft Plugins